idvorkin/idvorkin.github.io/_d/taxes.md

 ### 529s

 An education only after tax savings account.
 You put in money after tax, get tax free growth, and can use distributions for your kid or grand kids education.

+## Tracking

+Back in the day mint was great, but now, I use [Monarch Money](https://www.monarchmoney.com/).
+Took me a couple days to setup, and so far it's been great!

+I use:

+- Monarch Money
+- It can sync to my apple card
+- I use an [amazon spending importer](https://www.reddit.com/r/MonarchMoney/comments/18w9r22/python_script_to_import_amazon_purchases_as/) (to get me a breakdown of Amazon Spend)

+I also pay all my credit cards and mortgages from a single account - so that's my source of truth to make sure I'm not missing major stuff (and boy I often am).

 ## Rates Taxes and Savings